In this article

 You can invest in mutual funds in two ways: either lump sum or SIP.

 So to answer your question, SIP is a method used to invest in mutual funds.

 You put in a large amount of money in a mutual fund in one go, when you invest in the lump sum.
 But that is not the case in SIP, you invest the small amount of money on a regular basis; generally, it is one month.

 How is SIP different from RD then?

-SIP has the capability to give much higher return than RD.
+SIP has the capability to give a much higher return than RD.
 But the return you get in SIP depends on the mutual fund you invest in.

 There are debt mutual funds which are considered carrying low risk whereas there are equity mutual funds which carry high risk.
-Unlike SIP, RD has fixed rate of return and you cannot alter it.
+Unlike SIP, RD has a fixed rate of return and you cannot alter it.

 Now I get the difference.
 But I want to invest my money with a long-term perspective.

 Is SIP good from a long-term?